-Internal Rating 12 - month average PD % External Rating (1) Description 1 to 4 0.09 Aaa - Ba1 Exposure to clients or countries with payment ability to satisfy their financial commitments.
+Internal 12 - month External Rating average PD % Rating (1) Description 1 to 4 0.09 Aaa - Ba1 Exposure to clients or countries with payment ability to satisfy their financial commitments.
 5 to 6 2.35 Ba2 - B3 Exposure to clients or countries with payment ability to satisfy their financial commitments, but with more frequent reviews.
-7 7.00 0.1.0.2 Exposure to clients whose primary source of payment (operating cash flow) is inadequate, and who show evidence of deterioration in their working capital that does not allow them to satisfy payments on / 7.90 Caa1 - Caa3 the agreed terms, or in countries where the transaction involves certain risks.
+Exposure to clients whose primary source of payment (operating cash flow) is inadequate, and who show evidence of deterioration in their working capital that does not allow them to satisfy payments 7 7.90 Caa1 - Caa3 on the agreed terms, or in countries where the transaction involves certain risks.
 8-9 30.67 Ca Exposure to clients whose operating cash flow continuously shows insufficiency to service the debt on the originally agreed terms, or in countries where the transaction is limited or restricted to certain terms, structure and types of credits.
-10 100 С Exposure to clients with operating cash flow that does not cover their costs, are in suspension of payments, presumably will also have difficulties fulfilling possible restructuring agreements, are in a state of insolvency, or have filed for bankruptcy, among others.
+10 100 C Exposure to clients with operating cash flow that does not cover their costs, are in suspension of payments, presumably will also have difficulties fulfilling possible restructuring agreements, are in a state of insolvency, or have filed for bankruptcy, among others.
+10 100 C state of insorvency, of have then for bankrupicy, among others.